thyrlian/AndroidSDK/README.md

   sdkmanager --list --verbose
   ```

 * Make sure that the required SDK packages are installed, you can find out by above command.
 To install, use the command below.
-Whenever you see error complains about `ANDROID_SDK_ROOT`, such as `PANIC: Cannot find AVD system path.
+Whenever you see error complains about `ANDROID_SDK_ROOT` (or `ANDROID_HOME`), such as `PANIC: Cannot find AVD system path.
 Please define ANDROID_SDK_ROOT` or `PANIC: Broken AVD system path.
 Check your ANDROID_SDK_ROOT value`, it means that you need to install following packages.

   ```console
   sdkmanager "platform-tools" "platforms;android-<api_level>" "emulator"